farahbrunache/travay-colony-vuejs-dapp/README.md

 [TBC]

 TODO
-[] add additional components to front-end application: https://vue-starter.herokuapp.com/storybook/?selectedKind=VueAccordion&selectedStory=Default&full=0&addons=1&stories=1&panelRight=0&addonPanel=storybook%2Factions%2Factions-panel
-[] Create Privacy Policy
+[ ] Create Privacy Policy
-[] Creates Terms and Conditions
+[ ] Creates Terms and Conditions
-[] Create Code of Conduct
+[ ] Create Code of Conduct
-[] Create interactive user on-boarding flow

 ## Acceptance Criteria
-[] An end user can post a short-term job
+[ ] End user can post a short-term job
-[] An end user can post a long-term job
+[ ] End user can post a long-term job
-[] An end user can only have an "x" amount of tasks open at a time - to ensure high quality/priority jobs are being requested and completed
-[] An end user can generate a resume of the work they preformed [] An end user can generate a reference list of people who have opted in [] An end user can see the total amount of coins they've earned [] An end user can see their total financial balance [] An end user can create a savings account
-[] An end user can create an investment account
-[] An end user cannot accumlate debt
+[ ] End user can only have an "x" amount of tasks open at a time [ ] End user can generate a resume of the work they preformed [ ] End user can generate a reference list of people who have opted in [ ] End user can see the total amount of coins they've earned [ ] End user can create a savings account, that is separate from their account where coins are automatically stored [ ] End user can create an investment account, that is separate from their account where coins are automatically stored [ ] End user cannot accumulate debt
-[] An end user can cash out in USD
+[ ] End user can cash out in USD
-[] Application is translated to Haitian Creole
+[ ] Application is translated to Haitian Creole

 ## Product Roadmap
-[] Cross my fingers Colony launches on Mainnet soon
+[ ] Cross my fingers Colony launches on Mainnet soon
-[] Learn how to incorporate off chain payments
+[ ] Learn how to incorporate off chain payments
-[] Add French translation
+[ ] Add French translation
-[] Add Creole translation
+[ ] Add Creole translation
-[] Learn security practices in Blockchain so I can protect the identity of an already vulnerable population [] Implement identity verification to protect against fraud (i.e. sign up to use dApp after validating some form of second identity)
+[ ] Learn security practices in Blockchain so I can protect the identity of an already vulnerable population [ ] Implement identity verification to protect against fraud (i.e. sign up to use dApp after validating some form of second identity)

 ### Application